UCAS code: W640

 Introducing BA Photography

 In Years 1 and 2 your choice of option courses allows you to, in effect, construct a suite of courses that reflect your interests and enhance your main study.
-The choice of option courses in Year 1 comprises a total of 60 credits, nominally made up of three 20-credit courses, which can be taken from within ECA, or across the wider College of Arts, Humanities & Social Sciences - subject to availability.
+The choice of optional courses in Year 1 comprises a total of 40 credits, nominally made up of two 20-credit courses, which can be taken from within ECA, or across the wider College of Arts, Humanities and Social Sciences - subject to availability.

-You will also enhance your learning by being exposed to a wider range of methods and knowledge beyond the confines of the studio through a choice of option courses.
+Subsequently you will develop your creative, technical and intellectual abilities through participation in presentations, installations and exhibitions, as well as enhancing your learning by being exposed to a wider range of methods and knowledge beyond the confines of the studio.

 Towards the end of your study you will undertake major self-directed projects, in which you will be given the opportunity to explore and research your subject matter in depth, make personal observations, explore your interests and interpret themes.

-Year 4 culminates in the submission of student work for the Degree Show where previous photography students have exhibited an impressive range of work ranging from mainstream fine printing to installation pieces, film, video and multimedia productions.
+Year 4 culminates in the submission of student work for the Degree Show where previous photography students have exhibited an impressive range of work ranging from analogue printing to installation pieces, film, video and multimedia productions.

 Find out more about the compulsory and optional courses in this degree programme.